WENLU-W/WENLU-W.github.io/docs/_pages/recruit.md

 ### Recruiting

-RA openings are available for highly self-motivated Ph.D. students starting Fall 2022.
+RA openings are available for highly self-motivated Ph.D. students starting Spring 2023.

 The research topic is flexible.
 I’m currently interested in Deep Learning and Multimodal Learning.